By Justin Delicato, PTA

-- Pain with quick or sudden movement.
+- Pain with a quick or sudden movement.

 Causes of Cervicogenic Headaches

 Cervicogenic headaches are typically associated with dysfunction to the first and second vertebrae and occasionally the third vertebrae.
-Occupations such as computer or desk work, driving and manual labor can contribute to causing poor postural habits or prolonged static cervical positioning which are causes for Cervicogenic headaches.
-Other medical causes are listed below
+Occupations such as computer or desk work, driving, and manual labor can contribute to causing poor postural habits or prolonged static cervical positioning, which are causes for Cervicogenic headaches.
+Other medical causes are listed below.

-- Pain relievers, muscle relaxers and anti-inflammatory.
+- Pain relievers, muscle relaxers, and anti-inflammatory.